shimspedy/sengov/content/states/arizona/melody-hernandez/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Melody Hernandez"
-seo_title: "contact Representatives Melody Hernandez"
+seo_title: "contact Representative Melody Hernandez"
 subheader:
-     greeting: Contact Representatives Melody Hernandez
+     greeting: Contact Representative Melody Hernandez
-     description: Melody Hernandez is an American politician who is currently serving as a member of the Arizona House of Representatives from the 8th district.
+     description: Melody Hernandez is an American politician who is currently serving as a member of the Arizona House of Representative from the 8th district.
 She was elected in 2020 and assumed office on January 11, 2021.
-description: Contact Representatives Melody Hernandez of Arizona.
+description: Contact Representative Melody Hernandez of Arizona.
 Contact information for Melody Hernandez includes email address, phone number, and mailing address.
 image: melody-hernandez.jpeg
 video:
 url:  /states/arizona/melody-hernandez/